andrewmcaleavey/ReliableTrendIndex/README.md

 #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 That will give the full information.
-However, note that the re-analysis
-changed `mac_rti$values` to deviation-from-first-observation scores
-rather than raw scores (and inserted a leading 0 for the first
-observation).
-This should not have dire consequences but must be
-carefully examined, and if the observed scores are important, altering
-this behavior is possible.

 You might want to visualize this to see what it’s doing.
 Try
 `forest_to_reg_plot()`.